|Final Reporting Instructions|

 Have you identified a community problem that needs to be tackled?
 Know how to fix it, but lack the resources to implement a solution?
 Here's your chance to make a difference.

-The H3C initiative is an opportunity for social entrepreneurs to make a difference in our community.
+The Civic Innovators Project (formerly known as H3C) is an opportunity for social entrepreneurs to generate solutions and make a difference in our community.

 The Challenge: To improve the civic health of our campus and/or a Florida community by proposing projects that will advance the common good.